Bright, whimsical furnishings and accessories are adding a sense of humor to home décor. Here's how to add a bit of visual eccentricity to your life.

 TamSan Designs, based in Cornelious, N.C., makes lots of traditional furniture and household goods, but some of its best sellers include plates and table and chair sets emblazoned with whimsical quips intended to draw a chuckle.

 There are bistro table and stool sets for coffee lovers, hand-painted with lines such as “espress yourself” and “whole latte love.”
 A card table has a joker on top, and coordinating chairs painted with a king and queen.
-A wine case has a picture of a chef riding a bicycle, an umbrella-covered basket of bread in one hand, precariously stacked wine bottles in another.

 “Our customer base is often owners of second homes,” says TamSan co-owner Tamara David.
 “When you've finished your primary home, then you can get fun with the second home.
 I think older, more established customers feel a little more secure going out on a limb.”